 This baby comes with a graphical control panel software which provides fast and intuitive control of the VS Preamps.
-Another portable and good design USB 2.0 interface.
+Roland QuadCapture is another portable and well-designed USB 2.0 interface.

 It has digitally controllable mic preamps (VS Preamps) made from the same preamps found in Roland’s V-Studio 700 and M-400 digital mixer.
 It has automatic input level adjustment for high quality recordings.